heyab-gebremariam/sunny/readme.md

 - Modular and reusable React components.
 - Can be easily converted into a mobile application using frameworks like React Native or similar tools.

----

-## Contributing

-We welcome contributions!
-Please fork the repository and submit a pull request for any changes or enhancements.
-For major changes, please open an issue first to discuss what you would like to change.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Thank you for your interest in SunnySide AFH!
-If you encounter any issues or have questions, feel free to open an issue in the repository.